gitmachtl/scripts/cardano/testnet/README.md

       "---": "--- DO NOT EDIT BELOW THIS LINE ---"
    }
    ```
-   1. Run ```./05a_genStakepoolCert.sh mypool``` again with the saved json file, this will generate the mypool.pool.cert file
+1. Run ```./05a_genStakepoolCert.sh mypool``` again with the saved json file, this will generate the **mypool.pool.cert** file
-1. Delegate to your own pool as owner -> pledge ```./05b_genDelegationCert.sh mypool owner``` this will generate the owner.deleg.cert
+1. Delegate to your own pool as owner -> **pledge** ```./05b_genDelegationCert.sh mypool owner``` this will generate the **owner.deleg.cert**
 1. :bulb: **Upload** the generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
 Otherwise the next step will abort with an error.
-1. Register your stakepool on the blockchain ```./05c_regStakepoolCert.sh mypool owner.payment```
+1. Register your stakepool on the blockchain ```./05c_regStakepoolCert.sh mypool smallwallet1```
+1. Optionally you can verify that your delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh owner``` if you don't see it instantly, wait a little and retry the same command

+:warning: Make sure you transfer enough ADA to your new **owner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!

 Done.
 </details>

-## Generating & register a stake address, just delegating to a stakepool
+## Generate & register a stake address, just delegate to a stakepool

 Lets say we wanna create a payment(base)/stake address combo with the nickname delegator and we wanna delegate the funds in the payment(base) address of that to the pool yourpool.
 (You'll need the yourpool.node.vkey for that.)